The Goring and Streatley Regatta and River Festival – 20 July 2019

 Tickets are available on the day.
 Parking is free.

-Entrance to the regatta is £8 for adults and children over the age of 16.
+Entrance to the regatta is £8 for adults and children over 16 years.

-Up to 16 children are free, but must be accompanied by a adult.
+Kids and under 16s go free, but must be accompanied by a fee paying adult.

 The regatta site is located just outside Streatley on the Berkshire bank of the Thames.